mxenabled/hush/README.md

 output a report.
 - `./gradlew hushWriteSuppressions`: Write the suggested suppressions to the suppression file.
-- `./gradlew hushConfigureGitlab`: Step-by-step configuration of Gitlab, which will be stored in `<user home>/.config/hush/hush-config.json` to prevent committing tokens to source control.
+- `./gradlew hushConfigureGitlab`: Step-by-step configuration of Gitlab, which will be stored in `~/.config/hush/hush-config.json` to prevent committing tokens to source control.
 Alternatively, this file can be manually created / edited with these properties: `enabled`, `url`, `token`, `populateNotesOnMatch`, `validateNotes`, and `duplicateStrategy`.
 - `./gradlew hushValidatePipeline`: Perform validation without consideration for configuration values.
 Fails when